aaltsys/doc-newwares/master/index.rst

 #. :ref:`setup:index`.

-   Selections on the WARES **Facility** menu will setup master information for a warehouse company, its facilities, and the customer accounts and their products which are served by the warehouse.
+   Selections on the WARES **Company** menu will setup master information for a warehouse company, its facilities, and the customer accounts and their products which are served by the warehouse.